arun-gupta/diffusion-lab/README.md

 - **Concept Development**: Upload a rough doodle + "A polished character design for a sci-fi video game protagonist"
 - **Background Change**: Upload a person photo + "The same person standing in a cyberpunk cityscape at night"

+### Inpainting Examples
+- **Object Removal**: Mask an unwanted person + "Natural background continuation with trees and sky"
+- **Background Replacement**: Mask around a subject + "A modern glass window with city skyline view"
+- **Content Addition**: Mask a wall area + "A cozy fireplace with crackling flames and warm lighting"
+- **Art Restoration**: Mask damaged areas + "Original artwork continuation matching the existing style"
+- **Creative Replacement**: Mask an object + "A vintage wooden door with ornate carvings and brass handle"

 ## Technical Details

 ### Web Application